AJS: Automobiles, omnibuses, and coaches

 Although best known for their motorcycles the company made a few experimental cars with Meadows engines in 1923 but decided not to go into full production.

 AJS had manufactured car bodies for Clyno, but in 1929 Clyno went under.
 AJS returned to car making in 1929 with the Nine powered by a 1018 cc side-valve Coventry-Climax engine producing 24 bhp and driving through a three-speed gearbox.
 The cars were quite expensive at £210 for the two-seater and £320 for the fabric bodied saloon.
-About 3,300 were made.
+About 1,000 were made.

 The company also started making buses and coaches.
 The first model was the Pilot with a Meadows engine.
 This was followed by the Commodore with a Coventry Climax L6 engine and finally by the Admiral.
 Just over 200 buses were built.

-In 1931, A. J. Stevens & Co went bankrupt.
+In 1931, A. J. Stevens & Co went into administration.
 After BSA failed to obtain control, the motorcycle assets were bought by the Collier brothers London company Matchless and the car manufacturer Crossley Motors.
 Crossley incorporated some improvements such as a four-speed gearbox and using parts acquired from AJS built about 300 cars between December 1931 and May 1932.
 Assembly took place in the Stockport factory used by Willys Overland Crossley.
 Motorcycle production moved to Plumstead in London.

 A 1½-litre model was planned, but failed to materialize except to appear on the Willys-Overland-Crossley stand at the 1932 London Motor Show.

 In 1938, AJS became part of a group called Associated Motorcycles, formed by the Colliers as a management company for its various interests.
 After this Matchless and AJS generally shared models using different badging, although the AJS name was used for several unique racers.

 The site of the Wolverhampton factory, now a supermarket, is marked by a sculpture, The Lone Rider, designed by Steve Field and carved by Robert Bowers, assisted by Michael Scheuermann.